Juniata, Iowa: History

 The community was founded alongside the Chicago, Rock Island & Pacific Railroad.
-The then-new community was announced in 1914: "The town of Juniata is surrounded by large and productive farms.
+The still-new community was described in 1914: "The town of Juniata is surrounded by large and productive farms.
 A general store is needed, also a stock buyer, a meat market, butter and egg store, a boarding house and a bank."

+Juniata was built diagonally along the rail line.
+The community was platted by P.H.
+Toohey and by 1908, boasted a Methodist Episcopal church.

 Juniata's population was 11 in 1915, and was 10 in 1940.

+Outlet Creek, just north of Juniata and west of Newell, is noted for its catfish, bullheads, and crappie.